10 Newborns Killed, 16 Critical In India Hospital Fire - UrduPoint

 Building fires are common in India due to shoddy construction and a routine disregard for safety regulations.

-Friday night's fire broke out at about 10:30 pm (1700 GMT) Friday at the Maharani Lakshmibai Medical College in Jhansi, around 450 kilometres (280 miles) south of the capital New Delhi.
+The fire broke out at about 10:30 pm (1700 GMT) on Friday night at the Maharani Lakshmibai Medical College in Jhansi, around 450 kilometres (280 miles) south of the capital New Delhi.

 Footage from the scene showed charred beds and walls inside the ward as a crowd of anguished families waited outside.